The Critical First Six Months: A Startup Make-or-Break Period

 And research.
 And research some more.

 You read every report.
 You study every competitor.
 You analyze every trend.
 You build spreadsheets and presentations and market analyses.
+You create competitor matrices, industry landscape charts, and SWOT analyses that would impress business school professors.

 Six months later, you have a beautiful research document.
 No product.
 No users.
 No evidence.